Adam-Diehl/Option-Pricing-Revamped/README.md

 #### Planned features
 - American options
 - Program execution flags:
+	- "-eval" or "-enablevalidation" -> checks input to prevent uncaught exceptions from JSON library
 	- "-greeks" or "-g" -> additionally outputs the Greeks for the option
 	- "-milstein" or "-m" -> modifies standard Euler discretization with Milstein discretization
 	- "-srk" -> modified standard Euler discretization with stochastic Runge-Kutta